Divisibility of character values of the symmetric group by prime powers: Introduction

 \begin{corollary} Let $k$ be any positive integer.
 Then, as $n$ goes to infinity, the proportion of entries in the character table of $S_n$ that are not divisible by $k$ tends to $0$. \end{corollary}

 Our methods do not seem to shed any light on Miller's third and fourth observations.
-Most interesting to us is the question of what proportion of character table entries are zero, and it is not clear from Miller's data whether the proportion is decreasing to zero or some positive constant.
-Combining the Murnaghan--Nakayama rule and an old result of Erd\H{o}s and Lehner~\cite{ErdosLehner1941} on the distribution of the largest part of a uniformly random partition of $n$ produces a proportion of $\frac{1}{\log{n}}$ zeros in the character table of $S_n$, and it appears that no lower bound of a larger order of magnitude is known.
+Most interesting to us is the question of what proportion of character table entries are zero, and recent large scale simulations of Miller and Scheinerman \cite{MS23} suggest that the proportion of zeros tends to $0$ as $n$ tends to infinity.
+Combining the Murnaghan--Nakayama rule and an old result of Erd\H{o}s and Lehner~\cite{ErdosLehner1941} on the distribution of the largest part of a uniformly random partition of $n$ produces a proportion of about $\frac{2}{\log{n}}$ zeros in the character table of $S_n$, and no lower bound of a larger order of magnitude seems to be known.
 In the related setting of finite simple groups of Lie type, Larsen and Miller~\cite{LarsenMiller2021} have shown that almost every character table entry is zero as the rank goes to infinity.

-{\bf Acknowledgments.} The first author is partially supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship Program under Grant No. DMS-1903038 and by the Oswald Veblen Fund.
+{\bf Acknowledgments.} The first author was partially supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship Program under Grant No. DMS-1903038 and by the Oswald Veblen Fund.
 The second author is partially supported by a grant from the National Science Foundation, and a Simons Investigator Grant from the Simons Foundation.
 We thank David Speyer for drawing our attention to Lemma~\ref{lem:combiningparts}.
+We are grateful to the referee for a careful reading, and for pointing out the reference \cite{MO88}, which contained our Lemma~\ref{lem6.1}.